 The daily intake of calcium required for toddlers is almost 700 mgs.
-Milk can be the best source to fulfil this daily need.
-It becomes problematic when the baby refuses to take milk or does not feel comfortable in the transitional stage from the breast milk or formula milk.
+Milk can be the best source to fulfill this daily need.
+It becomes problematic when the baby refuses to take milk or does not feel comfortable in the transitional stage from breast milk or formula milk.

-Parents are required to explore creative ideas to make their tot to drink milk and get his requirements of Calcium and Vitamin D fulfilled.
+Parents are required to explore creative ideas to make their toddler drink milk and get their requirements of Calcium and Vitamin D fulfilled.

 The Swop to the Cow’s Milk

 You can plan to switch over to cow’s milk when your baby is almost 12 months old.
 Before this time, his digestive system cannot absorb and digest it.

 Moreover, the nutrients required by your baby are also not present in cow’s milk.
 You need to add some solid foods to his diet for fulfilling his nutritional requirements.

 It is suggested that you should know start giving healthy and nutritional foods to your baby before switching over to cow’s milk.
 As this milk does not have the essential nutrients that are present in the formula or breast milk.

 If you have inculcated healthy eating patterns in your little one’s routine, your tot will be getting all the required nutrients.